One house, Two house, Green house, Blue house

 When is the time coming?

-I have probably saved enough now that I could get a small loan for the rest, even without Angie working full time, and be okay.
+I have probably saved enough now that we could easily buy either.
 However, I have decided to keep saving and set a strange deadline.

 I've lost 8 pounds, so far.
 22 left to go.